Sent to the gesture recognizer when one or more fingers move in the associated view.

 Multiple touches are disabled by default.
 In order to receive multiple touch events you must set the a

-is property of the attached view instance to
+multiple property of the attached view instance to